mines-erds/course-overviews/README.md

   - Each course is 8 weeks long, with a time commitment of about 15 hours per week
 - Can I work at my job while completing the certificate?
    - Absoluately!
 That is the idea behind asynchronous learning - you learn at your own pace, when you have time.
 If you can spare 15 hours a week for 8 weeks at a time (e.g., by not Netflixing :wink:), then you can complete the certificate!
 - How much time will this certificate take?
    - Ideally, one year (see below).
 However, the elective option may not be offered in the semester that you require.
-However, you may be able to take the elective concurrently with another course, itf approved by the professor(s) teaching the courses.
+However, you may be able to take the elective concurrently with another course, if approved by the professor(s) teaching the courses.
 - Can I complete the certificate in two semesters?
    - Ideally, you can complete the certificate in one year, with the following schedule:
       - Fall 1st online session (August - October) **DSCI 403**
       - Fall 2nd online session (October - December) **GEOL 557**